thudep/award-cert-printer/README.md

 ### (Optional) Modify the template

-You may modify `contest.typ` to customize the style.
+You may modify `template.typ` to customize the style.

 ### Run the script